acheval/markdown-cv/index.md

 </div>

-I'm actively looking for a Linux Sys Admin mission.
+I am looking for a Linux Automation and Systems Engineering mission.
 After working on both Windows and Linux, I much prefer the latter's philosophy and approch.
 My interst in FLOSS has significantly grown in the recent years.
 I'm striving to become a better version of myself everyday and try